The future of Conservation and Service

 Youth Conservation Crew Program

 During the summer months, SECC operates the Youth Conservation Corps programs.
 The crews are for high school aged youth, run for six weeks and are paid service positions.
-In 2017 we had four youth crews, engaging 26 local members.

 These programs provide job skills and leadership opportunities, as well as professional and personal development.
 A typical workday could include trail construction, trail maintenance, corridor clearing, invasive species removal, restoration of cultural resources, preservation of commemorative resources or habitat restoration.
 Members have the opportunity to work on local public lands, such as National Forests and National Parks.